'Historic' strikes leave Israel at standstill with crowds in streets to protest judicial reform - KESQ

 ‘Historic’ strikes leave Israel at standstill with crowds in streets to protest judicial reform

-By Hadas Gold, Amir Tal, Helen Regan, Ivana Kottasová and Lianne Kolirin, CNN
+By Amir Tal, Ivana Kottasová, Lianne Kolirin, Hadas Gold, Helen Regan and Richard Allen Greene, CNN

 Israel’s political crisis escalated into uncharted territory Monday as the country’s largest trade union announced a “historic” strike shutting down transportation, universities, restaurants and retailers in protest against Prime Minister’s Benjamin Netanyahu’s planned judicial overhaul.